shashankx86/Div-Acer-Manager-Max/README.md

 ## ❤️ Powered by Linuwu

-This project is built entirely on top of the [Linuwu Sense](https://github.com/0x7375646F/Linuwu-Sense) drivers — huge thanks to their developers for enabling hardware-level access on Acer laptops.
+The custom drivers for this project [Div-Linuwu Sense project](https://github.com/PXDiv/Div-Linuwu-Sense) is built entirely on top of the [Linuwu Sense](https://github.com/0x7375646F/Linuwu-Sense) drivers — huge thanks to their developers for enabling hardware-level access on Acer laptops.

 ## 🤝 Contributing